What Is Big And Small In Baccarat?

 B pair is short for Banker Pair, a popular side bet in live baccarat games.
 It refers to a side bet on whether the first two cards of the banker’s hand will form a suited pair, such as K-K, 3-3, A-A, etc.

 The name Banker Pair is pretty self-explanatory.
-It is a side wager on the first two banker cards being a suited pair.
+It is a wager on the first two banker cards being a suited pair.
 The winning side bet pays 143 to 5 or 28.6 to 1 at a house edge of 3.95%.
 It is sometimes known as First Two Banker Cards Same Suit and is available for betting in some live baccarat games at online casinos.

 All non-natural player wins in Tiger Baccarat pay even money, while non-natural winning banker bets enjoy a 1 to 1 payout minus a standard 5% house commission.
 Meanwhile, a winning tie bet collects an 8 to 1 payout.